cmbrandt/std-algorithms/README.md

-# stl-algorithm
+# STL Algorithms
-My implementation of algorithms and other facilities from the C++ Standard Library.
+My own implementation of algorithms and other facilities within the C++ Standard Library.